-Back in May last year we released a preview of MetricMonkey, our feasibility analysis software, which enables architects, urban designers and property developers to evaluate designs in real-time via an interactive dashboard.
+Back in May last year, we released a preview of MetricMonkey, our feasibility analysis software, which enables architects, urban designers and property developers to evaluate designs in real-time via an interactive dashboard.
 Since then, we’ve been busy developing MetricMonkey to incorporate much of the initial user feedback we received.
-Here is a preview of some of the new features we’ve been working on.
+Here is a preview of some of the new features.

 With the introduction of mixed-use functionality, we recognised that we also needed different efficiency metrics to cater for different typologies within the same function.
-For example, a high-rise residential tower in general is going to have a lower efficiency compared to a low-rise residential building.
-MetricMonkey solves this issue by giving the user the ability to define multiple efficiency types per function in order to achieve more accurate results.
+For example, a high-rise residential tower, in general, is going to have a lower efficiency compared to a low-rise residential building.
+MetricMonkey solves this issue by giving the user the ability to define multiple efficiency types per function to achieve more accurate results.

-Over the past 5 or so years with the introduction of open data initiatives, government agencies have slowly been digitalising data sets and making them publicly accessible.
+Over the past five or so years with the introduction of open data initiatives, government agencies have slowly been digitalising data sets and making them publicly accessible.
 While there is still much to do – mostly at a local government level – most state-wide planning legislation is available in a machine-readable format.
 What does this mean?
-Well firstly it means a move away from static PDFs into file formats with structured data.
-Secondly, is means that this data can be easily integrated and visualised into a range of software.
+Well, firstly it means a move away from static PDFs into file formats with structured data.
+Secondly, it means that this data can be easily integrated and visualised into a range of software.
 So that’s what we’ve done.

 We’ve also built functionality for you to mix and match contextual data.
 For example, if you are working in an area undergoing significant urban change and the data sets aren’t up-to-date, you can reference your context model instead.

 Our user feedback, particularly from developers, suggested that the ability to identify development opportunities would be hugely beneficial.
-So that’s why we developed out site finder module.
+So that’s why we developed our site finder module.
 The module filters sites by suburb, land zoning, min/max site area, min/max FSR, min/max building height and heritage zones.
-In the near future, as we integrate even more contextual data sets, such as transport and demographics, we’ll be able to feed this into the site finder module to offer even greater insights.
+Soon, as we integrate even more contextual data sets, such as transport and demographics, we’ll be able to feed this into the site finder module to offer even greater insights.

 In its early days, MetricMonkey harnessed the power of the Grasshopper community by integrating many 3rd party plug-ins.
-Whilst we have a lot of love for these plug-ins, we realised that moving forward, being dependent on 3rd party plug-ins wasn’t sustainable.
-That’s why we’ve been building our own tools from scratch.
-Not only does this make installing the software easier, it has also brought significant speed benefits.
+While we have a lot of love for these plug-ins, we realised that moving forward, being dependent on 3rd party plug-ins wasn’t sustainable.
+That’s why we’ve been building our tools from scratch.
+Not only does this make installing the software more manageable, but it has also brought significant speed benefits.
 We’ve been benchmarking our results against popular plug-ins like Human, Elefront and Ladybug and have found x2-3 savings.
 This seems too good to keep to ourselves, so we plan on releasing these components on food4rhino in the coming months for public use.

 Importing shapefiles – MetricMonkey vs @IT